Arizona State Sun Devils football: Arizona

 Arizona State's longest and most intense rivalry is with the University of Arizona.
 The football game between the schools is nicknamed The Duel in the Desert, and the winner of the game receives the Territorial Cup.
 Arizona State won the first matchup in 1899 by a score of 11–2.
-Arizona holds the all-time series lead with a record of 51–45–1.
+Arizona holds the all-time series lead with a record of 52–46–1.

-Since becoming a university in 1958, Arizona State has the overall lead in the rivalry series with a record of 37–28–1.
-Since ASU and Arizona became Pac-12 Conference members in 1978, Arizona leads the series 23–22–1.
+Since becoming a university in 1958, Arizona State has the overall lead in the rivalry series with a record of 38–29–1.
+Since ASU and Arizona became Pac-12 members in 1978, Arizona leads the series 24–23–1.
 And as of 2024 both compete as conference-foes in the Big 12.

 Utah

 Another one of the Sun Devil's conference rivals are the Utah Utes.
-As of the 2024 season, ASU leads the all-time series 23–12, but recent games have added new intensity to the rivalry.
+This decade the recent match ups have added new intensity to the rivalry.
 In 2023, Utah routed Arizona State 55–3, marking one of the most dominant performances in series history.
 However, Arizona State bounced back in 2024 with a 27–12 win in Tempe, avenging the prior year's defeat and reigniting the rivalry in their new conference setting.
+As of the 2025 season, ASU leads the all-time series 23–13.